Napanee Fair

 Sections:

-6. An anti-bullying or kindness message on a flat rock using bright colours (including pink and yellow)
+6. An anti-bullying or kindness message on a painted rock using orange and purple colours.

-16. 6 homemade chocolate chip cookies (no larger than 2.5" and no smaller than 2", NO NUTS on a firm disposable plate.
+15. Home-baked chocolate chip cookies (6 cookies, no larger than 2"- 2.5", NO NUTS, on a firm disposable plate.
 Include your recipe.
 (May go to the District Competition see OAAS rules)

 Class 25- Art Competition